cardaria/IS-LABS/Assignment_3/Interrupts_Walkthrough.md

 - `TIME_INCREMENT`: how many seconds to add per switch or button interrupt (matches the Lab 3 surprise variants).
 - `SWITCH_DEBOUNCE_MS`: tiny delay (10 ms) used after a switch/button edge so bouncing plastic does not double-trigger.
 - `ENABLE_BUTTON_INCREMENT`: set to 1 if you want the button to increment time; set to 0 to ignore button presses.
+- `BUTTON_RELEASE_WAIT_MS`: how long to sleep between polls while waiting for the button to be released (so a long press only adds once).

 ## Boot and setup flow (ordered)
 1. **`_start` in `boot.S`:**